A hybrid smartwatch can help you do everything from looking at the time, measuring your fitness levels to having biometric sensors and more.

 The Top Contenders for a Hybrid Smartwatch

-Rumours of Google developing smart watch were initially based on patent filing.
+Rumors of Google developing smartwatch were initially based on patent filing.

 1. Google was the First one to Take out a Smartwatch